 - Encode the same content in both regions to support streaming failover.

-- Submit encoding jobs to an alternate region in the event of a service disruption.
+- Submit encoding jobs to an alternate region if a service disruption occurs.

 Virtual Network checklist